My Photography & Travel Guide to Colmar, France

 The town is small.
 You can cover it on foot in the morning and still feel like you are missing corners worth finding.
 But the scale is part of what makes it work so well.
 Every street in the Old Town is walkable, every canal is within a short turn, and every morning before the visitors arrive, you can have the pastel timber-framed houses and the reflections in the canals almost entirely to yourself.
 Go early.
 Colmar rewards the early riser in the way that all beautiful small towns do: you get the light and the quiet at the same time.

-We walked through the Christmas markets at dusk and again the next morning, photographed Little Venice at sunrise with the mist still on the water, sat in the cafes for coffee and lunch when the cold needed somewhere warm to go, and felt throughout that we had been saving this trip for the right moment, and the right moment had finally arrived.
+We walked through the Christmas markets at dusk and again the next morning, photographed Little Venice at sunrise with the mist still on the water, sat in cafes for coffee and lunch when the cold needed somewhere warm to go, and felt throughout that we had been saving this trip for the right moment, and the right moment had finally arrived.

 Colmar sits in the Alsace region of northeastern France, near the German border, and the architecture reflects centuries of that dual identity: French wine culture and German timber framing, combined into something that belongs entirely to this specific valley.
 The Christmas market tradition here is among the finest in Europe.
 The vineyards are a fifteen-minute drive in any direction.
-And Little Venice, the canal quarter at the southern end of the Old Town, is one of the most photogenic short stretches in any French city.
+And Little Venice, the canal quarter at the southern end of the Old Town, is one of the most photogenic short stretches of any French city.

 You can visit Colmar as a day trip from Strasbourg or Basel, both less than an hour by train.
 Two nights give you two mornings of golden hour and two evenings at the markets, which is the right amount of time to photograph it properly.
-Either way, go early and stay late.

 The Classic View